Would you like to possess overflowing self-confidence?

 True confidence doesn’t come from a technique, but by putting four cornerstones in place.
 When the cornerstones are there, the foundation is solid and self-confidence is the inevitable result.

 Self-confidence is like the framing of your house.
 It doesn’t matter which technique the framer used to drive the nails.
 The brand name of the tools and even the contractor’s education don’t matter, either.

 What matters is whether or not the framework was assembled correctly.
 If principles of architectural integrity were properly employed, you have something solid.

-Deep and lasting self-confidence is the same.
+Deep and lasting self-confidence or self-esteem is the same.
 Confidence does not come from self-help techniques, but from principles that you must apply, regardless of any additional self-confidence techniques you use.
 Here are four cornerstone principles to apply to each situation in your life where you need greater self-confidence.

 10 – Trained commercial pilot with experience